Ivoriel/Accounting_company_administration_app/README.md

 The company is currently operating using accounting software that doesn't provide the desired functionalities.
 Therefore, the necessity for a supporting app that will provide the desired tools and data aggregation.
 Data from the existing SQL database used by the accounting software will be utilized by this app as well.
+Additional database will be added to hold data specific to the app and its functionalities.